Graduate Student Opportunities for Community Engagement, Public Benefit, Social Impact

 Partnerships for Climate Justice in the Bay Area (PCJ in the Bay)

-PCJ in the Bay offers part-time and full-time fellowship opportunities for graduate students working with community organizations on climate justice initiatives.
+PCJ in the Bay offers part-time and full-time fellowship opportunities for graduate students working with community organizations on climate justice initiatives, as well as support in making connections for community-engaged PhD or thesis projects.

 Contact: Alex Wheeler